gravity-ui/landing/src/content/local-docs/libs/webpack-i18n-assets-plugin/README-es.md

     };
   }

-  // Procesamiento de la importación de una función auxiliar y especificando que pertenece al keyset común (namespace).
+  // Processing the import of a helper function and specifying that it belongs to the common keyset (namespace).
   // import {ci18n} from 'ui/utils/i18n'
   if (source === 'ui/utils/i18n' && exportName === 'ci18n') {
     return {